planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Click Save.

 Preview the layer.
-Click on a point to see the attribute table.
+Click a point to see the attribute table.
 Notice that the only fields available are the name and the feature id:

 --------------------------------------------------